 5. Put the dish quickly in the preheated oven so the meat does not cool.

-When the meat reaches that temperature it may stay that way a while longer without drying or cooking.
+When the meat reaches that temperature, it may stay that way a while longer without drying or cooking.
 It will simply be hot.
-My last piece of beef stayed 3:30 in the oven, the result was perfect!
+My last piece of beef stayed for 3:30 in the oven; the result was perfect!

-7. Cut your prime rib into slices and serve quickly because meat is not very hot and it cools quickly (possibly serve on heated plates).
+7. Cut your prime rib into slices and serve immediately; meat cools quickly (possibly serve on heated plates).

 The meat is pink but cooked, tender, melting, and tasty as hell.